edcrypt/lang-rio/docs/tutorial.rst

    found = False

-   # "while_true" is a method of Message
-   # it evaluates a copy of the message each time
+   # "while_true" is a method of Message that evaluates the message repeatedly
    '(not found) while_true(
        found = search()
    )